 - Scrub potatoes clean and pat dry.
 Pierce the skin of each potato a few times with a sharp knife or fork.
 Coat outside of potatoes with oil, salt, and pepper.

-- Cook in air fryer at 400°F for 25 minutes, flip over, and continue to cook for 15-20 minutes or until tender when pierced with a fork.
+- Cook in air fryer at 400°F for 25 minutes, flip over, and continue to cook for 15 to 20 minutes or until tender when pierced with a fork.

 - Serve immediately with desired toppings.

-- REHEATING SUGGESTIONS: For best results, let them come to room temperature first, then place them right on the rack of a preheated oven or air fryer (350°F) for ten to fifteen minutes or until heated through.
+- Reheating Suggestions: For best results, let them come to room temperature first, then place them right on the rack of a preheated oven (350°F) for ten to fifteen minutes or until heated through.
+They can also be reheated in the air fryer.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.